Smart Tips for Back to School Savings

 Make a list before you hit the store

 After your closet clean and swap, you’ll have a better idea of what you’ll need.
 Make a very specific list of what you need and take it with you to the store.
 Check the list often as this will help you stay on target.
 Stick to this list, and try not to purchase additional items.
-Your son or daughter likely won’t need three sets of markers – even if they are on sale.
+Your child likely won’t need three sets of markers – even if they are on sale.
 If you can’t resist, save some of the markers for next year.

 Shop end of summer sales

-End-of-Summer markdowns are a great way to save.
+End of summer markdowns are a great way to save.
 Shop ahead and pick up styles for next spring and summer.
 It’s likely these bargain pieces will last through early fall.
 Wrong size?
 At least you’ll have something for next year’s swap!